Umbilical Hernia in Dogs

 Overview of Umbilical Hernia in Dogs

 The exact cause of an umbilical hernia is unknown although most are thought to be inherited.
-It is most commonly a congenital malformation caused by flawed embryogenesis.
+It is commonly a congenital malformation caused by flawed embryogenesis.
 The umbilical opening is normal until birth as it contains blood vessels that pass through from the mother to the fetus.
-This opening closes at birth in the normal dog and a hernia results if the opening fails to close.
+This opening closes at birth in the normal dog and a hernia result if the opening fails to close.

 Umbilical hernias are more common in dogs than cats.
 They occur on the midline of the abdominal wall through the umbilical ring and can be a variety of sizes from very small to very big.
 The hernia appears as a soft abdominal mass at the area of the umbilicus.
 Depending on the size of the opening, abdominal structures such as falciform fat or omentum can float into the opening.
 This generally does not cause a problem.
 However, if the opening is large enough, an intestinal loop can become trapped which can become a life-threatening problem.
 For this reason, it is recommended that larger hernias be closed after diagnosis.
 This is most often done concurrently with the spay or castration surgery.